 Tradewinds Resort, Florida Welcomes Guests with Autism

-The TradeWinds Island Resort, has been named an autism-friendly business by the Center for Autism & Related Disabilities, one of just five hotels in the United States that have received the designation.
+The TradeWinds Island Resort, has been named an autism-friendly business by the Center for Autism & Related Disabilities, one of just a few hotels in the United States that have received the designation.

 At TradeWinds, says Stacy, they understand her child and those with disorders on the autism spectrum.
 “We can’t go on regular vacations anymore,” she adds, happy that TradeWinds’ autism-friendly features have permitted them to have family vacations.